Alwinator/thesis-template/README.md

 > https://askubuntu.com/a/477554/1226233

 ### Remote Build
-Build after each commit and saves the generated PDF files as GitHub artifacts.
+Builds after each commit and saves the generated PDF files as GitHub artifacts.

 Just push and download the latest build from [here](https://github.com/Alwinator/thesis-template/actions/workflows/build.yml).